 The grounds, by contrast, are well-maintained and include a number of mature trees including the Tamarind and various palm varieties.
 The grounds also house the Samadhis (tombs) of Gandhi's wife and secretary and a monument holding some of Gandhi's ashes.

 where?
-Pune Nagar Road, Kalyani Nagar, Pune, Maharashtra 411014
+Pune Nagar Road, Kalyani Nagar, Pune, Maharashtra 411014.

 when?
-9.30 am to 5.30 pm.
+9.00 am to 5.30 pm.
 Closed Mondays.

-£$€¥ 200 Rupees for foreigners; 15 Rupees for Indians.
+£$€¥ 300 Rupees for foreigners; 25 Rupees for Indians (December 2019)

 The Shaniwar Wada (meaning Saturday Residence) was built between 1730 and 1732 at a cost of Rs16,120.
 It was used as the principal residence of the Peshwa rulers of the Maratha Empire until 1818.
 As the Peshwas ruled much of modern day India, the fort was home to their retinue of about 1000 people.